odesai840/odesai840/README.md

 ## About Me
 I'm a graduate computer science student at North Carolina State University.
-I primarily work on game development and graphics programming.
+I primarily work on game development and graphics programming projects.

 ## Currently Working On
 * Multiple games, primarily made with Unreal Engine 5 and Godot.